risingwavelabs/awesome-stream-processing/02-bring-analytics-closer-to-odb/001-create-mv-offload-analytics.md

 WHERE age >= 21;
 ```

-If we query from this table, it should return all three users.
+If you query from this table, it should return all three users.

 ```sql
 SELECT * FROM atleast21;